Amici, Americani, Compatriotae,

 “Not by might…but by my spirit” is one of the most quoted verses from the Old Testament, particularly in Jewish tradition, which connects it with the theme of Hanukkah, sometimes called the Festival of Lights.

-The term great mountain is part of symbolic imagery for the Temple on Mount Zion, as embodiment of the cosmic mountain where heaven and earth connect.
-The term plain is leveled ground serving as the foundation area for the construction of the Temple, and symbolizing the foundation of the cosmos.
+of the Temple, and symbolizing the foundation of the cosmos.
 The term first stone is the foundation stone of a major public building.
-Such stones were laid with great ceremony in foundation rituals when monumental buildings were newly built or rebuilt in the biblical world.
-St. Paul calls Christ our corner stone in Ephesians 2:19-22.
+Such stones were laid with great ceremony in foundation rituals when monumental buildings were newly built or rebuilt in the

 Capstone is the topmost stone of a structure, which finishes the construction.
 This translation is based on the context.
 Other translations read: “stone of distinction,” “plummet,” and “tin-stone.”